tommasorigon/logistic-bias-reduction/BIRTHWEIGHT/README.md

 terms of bias and root mean squared error.
 Note that the simulation requires roughly 3 minutes on a 2020 Macbook Pro with M1 processor (`aarch64-apple-darwin20`) running R 4.1.1 linked with `openblas`.
+Absolute computational time might be different on other architectures.

 For convenience, we store the results in the file [`birthweight_sim.RData`](https://github.com/tommasorigon/logistic-bias-reduction/blob/main/BIRTHWEIGHT/birthweight_sim.RData),